prosper74/Go-real-estate-app/README.md

 This is a fullstack real estate app, built with Go version 1.19 and NextJs

-This project is a simple real estate app project with key features like;
+This project is a simple real estate app project which aims to connect people with properties directly.
+It has some key features like;

 - Authentication
 - Agents create, update and delete their properties